Different uses for voting

 Professor Hammer made no claim that the winner would be optimal in any sense (Pareto or Nash), only that it would be a coherent plan with majority support.
 While this rule does not try for consensus, it does minimize number crunching and maximize human judgment and creativity for finding win-win solutions.

 (Hammer was a leading member of Twin Oaks Community in its early years.
 He left to teach architecture and computer science at Cal Poli.
-His talents blended practical group process and number crunching very effectively for community ideals.)
+His skills blended practical group process and number crunching very effectively for community ideals.)

 Of course, a disciplined majority faction can set all medians exactly where they want the budgets.
 So this is not a fair-share rule.